 All students in grades K through 8 take part in music classes.
-Music education at NDES is consistent with the National Standards for Arts Education as well as the Cleveland Catholic Diocesan Standards for the Arts.
+Music education at NDES and NDMS is consistent with the National Standards for Arts Education as well as the Cleveland Catholic Diocesan Standards for the Arts.
 The music curriculum is balanced, comprehensive, and sequential.
 It provides experiences in creating, performing, listening to and analyzing music.

 Primary music classes consist of a wide ranging repertoire of songs for singing and movement.
 Students are introduced to basic musical concepts, including beat, rhythm, pitch and melody.
 Musical selections are often cross curricular in nature and include liturgical and seasonal themes.
-Students in grades K-3 participate in the annual Christmas Concert in December.
+Students in grades K-2 participate in the annual Christmas Concert in December.

 Intermediate music classes